TR-Systems/modernist/index.md

 ### Color Scheme
 Same as the original.
 Changing it may require changing the color of elements within (i.e text colors, black or white).
 Linear-gradient will be used if the browser supports it otherwise it will use the solid color specified.

+The colors are shown using small image files that I created from screen shots on [color sites](https://www.color-hex.com/){:target="_blank"}.
+There is a better way, and I will find it.

 | Selector | Background Colors | Color1 | Color2 |
 | -------- | ----------------- | ------ | ------ |
 | html | background: #6C7989; | <img width="48" src="assets/images/color-6C7989.png"> | x |